ekoca/Sudoku-AI/README.md

 # Artificial Intelligence Nanodegree
-## Introductory Project: Diagonal Sudoku Solver (already solved by me)
+## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?